squidfunk/protobluff/README.md

 protobluff follows a different approach.
-It entirely skips the necessary decoding and encoding steps when reading or writing values from messages, as it directly operates on the encoded binary.
-New values can be incrementally read or written, memory management is centralized and handled by the underlying binary.
-If no alterations that change the size of the underlying binary are expected, the binary can be used in *zero-copy mode*, omitting all dynamic allocations.
+It entirely skips the necessary decoding and encoding steps when reading or writing values from messages, as it directly operates on the encoded data.
+New values can be incrementally read or written, memory management is centralized and handled by the underlying journal.
+If no alterations that change the size of the underlying journal are expected, the journal can be used in *zero-copy mode*, omitting all dynamic allocations.

-Updates on fixed-sized wire types on little-endian machines can be carried out in-place using raw-pointers to the underlying binary.
+Updates on fixed-sized wire types on little-endian machines can be carried out in-place using raw-pointers to the underlying data.
 These include the native Protocol Buffers types `fixed(32|64)`, `sfixed(32|64)`, `float` and `double` (see the [Protocol Buffers Encoding Guide][] for more information).
 Strings may also be accessed through raw-pointers, however writing a string of different